andromedia/info_projectX/doc/payment/TFT_stellar_account.md

 ## The use of TFT in capacity reservation on the Threefold Network

-TFT is the money used to reserve capacity on the Threefold Network.
+TFT is the currency used to reserve capacity on the Threefold Network.

 ### Buy TFT

 TFTs can be obtained in different ways:

-- As of xx/xx/2020, TFT will be quoted on different exchanges.
+- As of xx/xx/2020, TFT will be listed on different exchanges.
 Liquid is a centralized exchange that already has been announced, there will be a few more exchanges that will allow trading of TFT at the same time.
 - Next to that, the Stellar decentralized exchange allow exchanging of TFTs with other cryptocurrencies.
 For more info, see the setup below.
 - Farmers earn tokens on a monthly base as a reward for keeping their capacity up and running.
-Farming is a subject that is very large, all info around this can be found in the relevant wiki page on the website.
+Farming is an extensive topic, all info around this can be found in the relevant wiki page.

 ### Transfer of TFT and FreeTFT